k13132/ftester-mobile-data-export-2023/README.md

 # F-Tester&reg; Open Data
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

 This repository contains two anonymized, freely usable datasets of transmission data acquired in the mobile network of three operators in the Czech Republic.
 The measurements were obtained in a car while driving in the city and the countryside.
 The data structure is described in the following chapter.
-The data is licensed under the CC BY-NC-SA 4.0 licence.
+The data is licensed under the CC BY-NC-SA 4.0 license.

 ## Basic characteristics of the data set